Madame de Montespan: Trianon de porcelaine

 Louis XIV also had a pleasure pavilion, called the Trianon de Porcelaine near Versailles, purchased and built for Madame de Montespan, surrounded by gardens, on the site of the former hamlet of Trianon.
-It was meant as a hideaway for the couple.
+It was meant as a hideaway for the couple, and also where she sought to escape from court life.

 Because of the fragility of the earthenware tiles used in its construction, the Trianon de porcelaine was demolished in 1687 and replaced by the Grand Trianon of pink marble (marbre rose des Pyrénées).